-Outline of Data Structure Previous work on partially-persistent search trees in external memory directly adapted the general pointer-based transformations for persistence [19].
-In contrast, our approach embraces the geometric interpretation of partial persistence (see Figure 1) similar to that of [12], where the state of the data structure is embedded in a two-dimensional plane with values on the first axis and versions on the second axis.
+Outline of Data Structure.
+Previous work on partially-persistent search trees in external memory directly adapted the general pointer-based transformations for persistence [20].
+In contrast, our approach embraces the geometric interpretation of partial persistence like in [12], where the state of the data structure is embedded in a two-dimensional plane with keys on the first axis and versions on the second axis, see Figure 1(left).
 Under this interpretation, each update corresponds to the start or end of a vertical segment in the plane.
-Since partial persistence updates are applied to the current version, it always affects the top of the plane.
+Since partially-persistent updates are applied to the current version, it always affects the top of the plane.
 Successor and predecessor queries correspond to horizontal ray shooting to the right and left, respectively, and range queries to reporting the intersections between a horizontal query segment among vertical segments.

 To efficiently update and query the geometric view, we partition the plane into rectangles, each containing $\Theta(\frac{1}{\varepsilon}B\log_B \overline{N})$ vertical segments in lexicographic order.
-For now we assume that all versions have size $\Theta(\overline{N})$ , for a fixed $\overline{N}$ (this assumption is lifted using global rebuilding, see Section 2.6).
+For now, we assume that all versions have size $\Theta(\overline{N})$, for a fixed \overline{N} .
+This assumption is lifted using global rebuilding, see Section 2.6.
 In the geometric persistent view, a vertical segment crossing multiple rectangles is split into multiple smaller segments, one for each rectangle, and each smaller segment is inserted into one rectangle.